cs106l/cs106l-assignments/assign5/README.md

 // User(name=Charlie, friends=[Alice])
 ```

+The function signature for this operator should be `User& operator+=(const User& rhs)`.
+Note that like the copy-assignment operator, it returns a reference to itself.

 ### `operator<`

 Recall that the `<` operator is required to store users in a `std::set`, as `std::set` is implemented in terms of the comparison operator.
 Implement `operator<` to compare users alphabetically by name.
 For example: